Zachary-A-Frame/Meteor-Scoreboard/README.md

 Install Meteor with $ curl https://install.meteor.com/ | sh

 ### To run
-From the terminal, $ meteor run --release 1.8.1
+From the terminal, $ meteor run

 #### To view database from terminal
 use $ meteor mongo --release 1.8.1